HELPFUL TIP: CHECKING

 For most of us, your checking account is at the center of your financial universe.
 So you want one that’s just right.
 Whether you’re opening a brand-new checking account with Direct Federal, or making the wise switch from another bank, you can enjoy a variety of conveniences like online and mobile banking, mobile wallet, remote deposit capture (check depositing through our mobile app) and much more.
 And it all starts here with the Hub Checking Account.

 Hub Checking (or ‘The Hub’): Do you use direct deposit for your job, pension or social security?
 Do you prefer e-statements?
-If both are a ‘yes,’ then Hub Checking offers a slew of benefits, like no monthly service charge, cash-back rewards and more.
+If both are a ‘yes,’ then Hub Checking offers a slew of benefits, like no monthly service charge, Up to $20/month ATM surcharge reimbursement and more.

 Hub Checking (or ‘The Hub’):